Winter is Dark: Fargo

 Winter is Dark: A Gin & Film Festival

-To celebrate the darker side of the seasons, join our friends at Four Pillars Gin for Winter is Dark: A Film & Gin Festival.
-Throughout the month of July, we're bringing you a program of dark cult films covering the genres of comedy (Harold & Maude, Fargo), romance (Eternal Sunshine of the Spotless Mind, Only Lovers Left Alive), drama (McCabe & Mrs Miller, Force Majeure) and horror (The Exorcist, The Thing).
+To celebrate the darker side of the seasons, join our friends at Four Pillars Gin for Winter is Dark: A Gin & Film Festival.
+Throughout the month of August, we're bringing you a program of dark cult films covering the genres of comedy (Harold & Maude, Fargo), romance (Eternal Sunshine of the Spotless Mind, Only Lovers Left Alive), drama (McCabe & Mrs Miller, Force Majeure) and horror (The Exorcist, The Thing).
 And of course, every week gets a Bloody Shiraz Gin cocktail to match.

 - Year: 1996